ruediger/help.github.com/_posts/2010-01-28-git-ignore.markdown

 categories: everyday_git
 ---

-From time to time there are files you don't want git to track.
-There are a few methods of telling git what files to ignore.
+<p class="intro">From time to time there are files you don't want git to track.
+There are a few methods of telling git what files to ignore.</p>

 .gitignore
 ----------